cjl7/rftw/example-1/Requirements/R3-user-login.md

 # R3: User Login

-A user of the kubernetes API must be able to login with there AD credentials.
+A user of the kubernetes API must be able to log in with their AD credentials.

 - owner: Jane
 - date: ...